Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

 \subsection{Replay-based Approach}

 Replay-based methods utilize an episodic memory buffer to replay historical instances, such as data samples, from previous tasks, helping to maintain early knowledge while learning new tasks.
 This approach of replaying instances avoids the rigid constraints of regularization-based methods and circumvents the complexity of dynamically modifying network architectures in architecture-based methods.

-Depending on the mechanisms to obtain these replay instances, replay-based methods are divided into two sub-directions: \textbf{\textit{direct replay}} and \textbf{\textit{pseudo replay}}.
+Depending on the strategies to preserve and utilize multimodal information during the replay process, replay-based methods are divided into two sub-directions: \textbf{\textit{natural multimodal replay}} and \textbf{\textit{interactive multimodal replay}}.

 When learning the $t$-th task, the episodic memory $\mathcal{M}_t$ will be combined with the incoming data $\mathcal{D}_t$.
 The loss function can be expressed as:

-We depict the representative architectures of direct and pseudo replay-based methods in \Cref{fig:Replay-based Architectures}.
+We depict the representative architectures of these two subcategories in \Cref{fig:Replay-based Architectures}.